jbpoline/ohbm2015_talk_imaging_genetics/talk.md

 > - Statistics:
     - What is your likely effect size ?
     - Power analyses with the smallest expected effect size (cost does not enter in this calculation)
     - Take robust statistical tools
+    - Revised standard for statistical evidence (PNAS 2013)
     - Meta analysis - cf Enigma / Replication whenever possible
     - Effect size variation estimation (bootstrapping)